 “This topic has taken over my work and personal life in the best way possible”

-I started working with The Conversation Project team in April 2013.
-My role is to help build a field structure to support the many communities bringing the conversation to their regions.
+I started working with The Conversation Project team in April 2013 just before a big move and getting married.
+My role at the time was to build a field structure to support the many communities bringing the conversation to their regions.
 What I didn’t realize when I started was how much I’d be bringing these conversations to my communities.
-Whether it was the conversation I had with my husband after we got married in July; the chat with my aunt and uncle – and then their elderly neighbor who was excited to learn about it through them; the training session I’ll be doing for my financial planner and her colleagues who want to share this with their clients; or the many conversations with friends… this topic has taken over my work and personal life in the best way possible.
+Whether it was the conversation I had with my husband after we got married and had a child; the chat with my aunt and uncle – and then their elderly neighbor who was excited to learn about it through them; the training session I’ll be doing for my financial planner and her colleagues who want to share this with their clients; or the many conversations with friends… this topic has taken over my work and personal life in the best way possible.

 Anyone can bring this initiative to their own families or networks - and we are happy to help.
 Please reach out if there is any way we can support you.